 Attorney Matthew Govan: Collaborative-trained Family Law Attorney

 Matthew Govan, at the forefront of Maine’s nascent Collaborative Law community, received his initial Collaborative Law training from the Florida Collaborative Trainers and from the Massachusetts Collaborative Law Council.
-He attends continuing trainings regularly, most recently in May 2015.
+He attends continuing trainings regularly and has even himself presented on the subject for various Continuing Legal Education panels.
 He is a member of the International Academy of Collaborative Professionals, and is a founding member and board chair of the Maine Collaborative Law Alliance and is active in the Seacoast Collaborative Divorce practice group.
 Matthew is also a trained mediator and has a Master of Social Work degree.

 Maine does not have a large Collaborative Law bar like its neighboring states of New Hampshire and Massachusetts, where there are strong Collaborative Law movements.
 However, each year, with more and more Maine lawyers being trained in the principles of Collaborative practice, growing costs of litigation, and dissatisfaction with the family courts, lawyers and litigants alike are looking for more satisfying alternatives to the traditional family law processes.